Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Can you summarise the upcoming builds for the next months? https://www.youtube.com/watch?v=hUYyIETHuJ4

+# Storage Containers

+## December 15th, 2020
+* Q&A: Will we be able to colour Vehicles and Personal Containers after the Engine Update? https://www.youtube.com/watch?v=6BahsrvlPJs

 # Story & Lore

 ## September 22nd, 2020